-It’s no surprise then that rappers often compete to own the biggest and best chains, continuing a long standing tradition of one-upmanship in the hip-hop community.
+As hip hop into the most vital cultural force in the world, it's no surprise then that rappers often compete to own the biggest and best chains, continuing a long-standing tradition of one-upmanship in the hip-hop community.
 Such rivalries have resulted in the creation of some truly wonderful and yet absurd pieces of jewelry over the years that sometimes even overshadow the music itself.

-What follows is a selection of the most excessive chains that the world of hip-hop has to offer, ranging from ludicrously expensive to just plain ludicrous.
-Let’s hope money really ain’t a thang for any of these stars or they could end up filing for bankruptcy real soon.
+What follows is a selection of the most excessive chains that the hip-hop world has to offer, ranging from ludicrously expensive to beautifully ludicrous.

-Read on to see the rappers with the wildest chains in the game.
+Read on to see the rappers with the best rapper chains in the game.

 10. Slick Rick's Justice Scale Chain